nerdrew/nerdrew.github.io/_posts/2011-05-18-hurrah-hurrah-pennsylvan-i-a.md

 from the attic of their barn!
 I can't remember who gave us this advice but it was really good: when it comes to biking in the rain, don't bother trying to stay dry.
 Just focus on staying wet but warm.
 Our gear has been great for that.
-Most notable: pearl Izumi leg warmers and our bright yellow ( can't remember the model) PI jackets that don't keep all the wet off but definitely protect against the wind.
+Most notable: pearl Izumi leg warmers and our bright yellow (can't remember the model) PI jackets that don't keep all the wet off but definitely protect against the wind.

 * Starting point: Denver, PA
-* Ending point: Wrightsvikle, PA
+* Ending point: Wrightsville, PA
 * Slept: camped
 * Miles: 45.25
 * Average speed: 9.5